RobertFacundo/RobertFacundo/README.md

 # Hi there 👋, I'm Facundo Robert!
 ## Full-Stack Web Developer.
-✨ I'm a Developer with a strong focus on creating dynamic and interactive experiences using React.
+✨ I'm a Full-Stack Developer focused on building dynamic and interactive web applications using React and the MERN stack.
 My journey in development has equipped me with a comprehensive understanding of both the Front-End and Back-End, allowing me to build complete, scalable, and high-performance applications.

 I am actively seeking my first professional role, eager to contribute my skills in a collaborative team environment.
 I am a quick learner and a natural problem-solver, constantly exploring new technologies to improve my craft.